 In another British study, “55% of 45 of patients (first and second time mothers) required no medication for pain relief.
 In the non-hypnosis groups: only 22% of 90 women required no medication.”
 [5.
 "Studies On Hypnosis For Childbirth," http://www.birthinbliss.com/STUDIES.pdf.]

 Hypnosis combined with childbirth education is a winning combination!
 Of 45 Hypnosis for Childbirth clients, 38 delivered without the use of caesarean, forceps or vacuum, a rate of spontaneous birth of 84%.
 This is a higher than average rate of normal birth for the general population of first time mothers.
 [6.
 Harmon, T.N.
 Hynan, M., and Tyre, T.E., Improved obstetric outcomes using hypnotic analgesia and skill mastery combines with childbirth education, Journal Of Consulting and Clinical Psychology, 58, 525, 530, 1990. ]

 McCarthy provided five 30-minute sessions to 600 women and found a virtual absence of postpartum depression, compared to the typical rates of 10 to 15 percent.
 Women with a history of postpartum depression did not develop this condition, even though an estimated 50 percent eventually do.
 [7.
 McCarthy, P., Hypnosis In Obstetrics, Australian Journal Of Clinical And Experimental Hypnosis, 26, 35-42, 1998. ]

-There are 6 classes in the Hypnosis for Childbirth program.
-Each class is approximately 90 minutes to 2 hours minutes in length.
+There are six classes in the Hypnosis for Childbirth program.
+Each class is 90 minutes (+/-) in length.

-Due to the financial hardships caused by Covid-19 pandemic, the cost for each class will be Pay-What-You-Can or donation.
+Due to the financial hardships caused by Covid-19 pandemic, the program cost has been reduced by 40%.